chrisvoncsefalvay/ebov-dash/README.md

 To run a local instance, the easiest way is to build the Docker image:

-1. Build the image using `docker build -t agco-dash .`.
+1. Build the image using `docker build -t ebov-dash .`.

-2. Run the image using `docker run -p 80:8080 agco-dash:latest`.
+2. Run the image using `docker run -p 80:8080 ebov-dash:latest`.

 3. Use your browser to navigate to `127.0.0.1:8080` to view the application.